Why you might include the one resume section that most people don’t.

 After reading this article, will you add a hobbies & interests section to your resume?
 Tell us in the comments.

-If you liked this article, you’ll also enjoy Do You Need Help Writing A Resume?
+READ NEXT: Do You Need Help Writing A Resume?

 About the Author

 This article was brought to you by Martin Demiger.